feel like giving up on potty training

 6. use activities to motivate & avoid blow ups

-One of the MOST powerful things I’ve found with potty training, especially when it comes to avoiding a toddler having big feelings during potty, is using activities that excite and interest your toddler in the bathroom.
+One of the MOST powerful things I’ve found with potty training, especially when it comes to avoiding toddler having big feelings during potty, is using activities that excite and interest your toddler in the bathroom.

 YES!
 Not one book, not one song.
 Bleh, boring.
 Incorporate the things the know and love to do into this potty training process.
 Meet them where they are!
 How?
 With play that interests them.
 “Play is the work of the child.” – Maria Montessori